reithmeier/PedSim/SECURITY.md

 ## Reporting a Vulnerability

+To report a vulnerability please follow these steps:

-Please open an issue if you find a vulnerability.
-Mark the issue with the vulnerability label.
+1. If you find a security vulnerability, open an issue using the *Security Vulnerability* template.
+2. Describe the security vulnerability in as much detail as possible.
+3. Submit the issue.

 Issues will be resolved afterwards.